cookie777/myengsite/content/posts/dependece-automobiles.md

 ## Body1
 In terms of location, we cannot live in rural without using cars.
 In local place, shopping and important facilities are so far from your house that it took more than an hour to reach them if you walk.
 For example, one of my friend who lives in rural tells me that he cannot use bike nor bicycle and whenever he goes shopping, he always use cars to carry a lots of stuffs.
 Thus, I think people need automobiles when they live, especially in local places.
 ## Body2
+Secondaly, from the view point of traveling, it is much better to utilize cars when you want to go a lot of places.
+If you have a car, or use taxi, you can go whereever you want.
+For example, when I was a student, I traveled to Canada and mostly I used train to visit famous places.
+I know it was a good experience, but I thought I could see and enjoy more spots if I had used automobiles.
+From the above reason, I noticed that people must need autobiles not only to make a living but also to make their life pleasant.
 ## Conclusion